 I found a bug, how should I contact you?

-First, look at the STK Bugs page and submit a new one if it is not a duplicate.
+First, look at the STK Bug tracker and open a new issues if your problem hasn't been reported yet.
 And please make sure that your bug doesn't fly away.

 I suddenly got a big red circle on my screen, what's that?